JohnFloor/BFLib/README.md

 }
 ```

-The above wouldn't work with a standard function wrapper, because the 2<sup>nd</sup> call would be ambiguous.
+The above wouldn't work with a standard function wrapper or view, because the 2<sup>nd</sup> call would be ambiguous.

 ### Const-correctness